The old adage, “Curiosity killed the cat,” warns of the dangers of venturing too far into the unknown.

 Energy as a key component of cognition

-In this article we are focusing on non directional [atelic] interest because this is where curiosity gets super-charged by the primal, intuitive and often whimsical language of non-directional interest.
+In this article we are focusing on non directional interest

-Without getting stuck in any of the potential rabbit holes surrounding this subject I want to put down a few personal [and subjective] markers as to why non directional interest and curiosity is so important to the optimisation of our thinking skills:
+Without getting stuck in any of the potential rabbit holes surrounding this subject I want to put down a few personal [and subjective] markers as to why non directional interest and curiosity is so important to the optimization of our thinking skills:

-[1] Optimise Your Thinking Skills By Improving Your Capability To Learn & Communicate
+[1] Optimize Your Thinking Skills By Improving Your Capability To Learn & Communicate

 How can you improve your capability to learn and communicate?